-Other comprehensive income (loss) would include unrealized gain on held-for-sale debt instruments, unrealized gains or losses on derivative financial instruments used to hedge, and foreign currency translation adjustments.
+Other comprehensive income (or loss) would include unrealized gain on held-for-sale debt instruments, unrealized gains or losses on derivative financial instruments used to hedge, and foreign currency translation adjustments.

-Basic earnings per share includes only outstanding common shares.
-Fully diluted earnings per share, which includes the contingent issuance of additional shares from already issued convertible preferred stock, warrants, etc., is a lower amount because earnings is divided by a larger number of shares.
+Basic earnings per share include only outstanding common shares.
+Fully diluted earnings per share, which includes the contingent issuance of additional shares from already issued convertible preferred stock, warrants, etc., is a lower amount because earnings are divided by a larger number of shares.

 Although it’s not a GAAP concept, EBITDA (earnings before interest, taxes, depreciation, and amortization) is useful for analyzing and valuing companies.
 EBITDA is an approximation of pre-tax cash flow because it adds back non-cash expenses including depreciation (or depletion) of fixed assets and amortization of intangible assets.

 The statement of cash flows shows the cash receipts and disbursements (inflows and outflows) for the accounting period by operating, investing, and operating categories, plus the beginning and ending cash, cash equivalents, and restricted cash balances.
 Cash flow from operating activities is from running the business.
 Cash flow from investing activities is from the purchase or sale of long term assets, including fixed assets and investments in securities or other companies.
 Cash flow from financing activities includes cash flow related to bank borrowings and repayment, notes payable, and issuance and repayment of company bonds, issuance of stock shares and repurchase of shares (treasury stock).